plamen1982/ReactMasterClass/README.md

 ##### Write your own hook
 * Lets you extract extract component logic into reusable functions
-* A custom Hook is a JavaScript function whose name starts with 'use' andd that may call other Hooks
+* A custom Hook is a JavaScript function whose name starts with 'use' and that may call other Hooks inside of it usually **useState(used for creating local isolated state for the custom hook)** and **useEffect(for using the cycle state of the components that using this custom hook)**
 ##### Demo hooks ~ 32 min